-SECOND ABSENCE: (This applies to students who have not filed a drop card according to policy for a course.
-Please refer to the policy on dropping a course for details) Any student who misses the FIRST TWO nights of any course without a Petition to Drop has not established attendance and will receive an "Unofficial Withdrawal" from the class, earning a "U" grade.
+SECOND ABSENCE: (This policy applies to students who have not filed a drop card for a course according to policy.
+Please refer to the policy on dropping a course for details) Any student who misses the FIRST TWO nights of any course without a Petition to Drop has not established attendance and will receive an "Administrative Withdrawal" from the class, earning a "U" grade.
 Students who miss two nights of class in ANY OTHER COMBINATION will automatically receive an "F" grade.
 In each case the course must be repeated at a later time at the student's own expense.
-There may be financial consequences if this occurs.
-Financial Aid may be affected.
-It is the student's responsibility to contact the Financial Aid office for information.